 Just like my high school study hall, and the experience of using a physical newspaper to do the Jumble with Ms. Hebert became a faded (but fond!) memory, I’m afraid Jim, Terry, Paul, Professor, Chuck, Stan, Helen and Angela herself will become a faded memory.
 Who now is going to give me a small smile by reminding me every week if it is ‘Taco Tuesday,’ ‘No Hump (or Hump!)
 Wednesday,’ or ‘Thirsty Thursday?’

-I don’t mind Mike’s format at all, in fact I think it is quite good, but it is just an unfeeling, sterile wall of information.
-There is no community and it was the community which had me read ‘jumbleanswer.com’ every morning.
+I don’t mind Mike’s format at all, in fact I think it is quite good, but it there is no community, and it was the community which had me read ‘jumbleanswer.com’ every morning.
 I didn’t often comment but I always read the page, and looked for Jim’s comment.
 I hope Angela is OK and should anyone from the jumbleanswer.com read this, a simple explanation would be nice.
 Reopening comments would be even better.